 LoboBITES are three minute presentations on a thesis, dissertation, or other substantial research project.
 Think of them as short TED talks.
 To be successful, students must present their research in a compelling and easily digestible way, using language and terms appropriate for a general, non-academic audience.
 Presentations will be judged by a panel consisting of UNM and Albuquerque community members.
-Top contestants can win up to $1000 in scholarships and a paid trip to Las Vegas, Nevada to represent UNM at a regional "three-minute thesis"-type competition in March 2018!
-Applications will be accepted through October 9, 2017.
+Top contestants can win up to $1000 in scholarships and a paid trip to represent UNM at a regional "three-minute thesis"-type competition!

 - Presentations must be made in 3 minutes or less.
 Two points will be deducted from total score for every five seconds a student goes over the time limit.

 - Students may include one static image (such as a photograph or PowerPoint slide) for their presentation.
 No PowerPoint, Prezi, or other multi-slide presentations are allowed.